stevemeier/grabbag/geodns-shim/README.md

 geodns-shim is a minimal DNS server which receives queries, adds location information to them and forwards them to a custom backend.
-The reply from the backend is then rewritten and sent back to the client, making the process transparent to the client.
+The reply from the backend is then rewritten (to match the original query) and sent back to the client, making the process transparent to the client.

 Here is a simple use case: A website has multiple hosts around the globe but only one URL (e.g. www.example.org).
 Clients should be directed to the closest